Bako Tibe

-Bako Tibe is one of the Aanaas, or districts, in the Oromia of Ethiopia.
+Bako Tibe is one of the Aanaas, or districts, in the Oromia region of Ethiopia.
 Part of the West Shewa Zone, Bako Tibe is bordered on the south and west by the East Welega Zone, on the north by Horo Gudru Welega Zone, and on the east by Cheliya.
 The administrative center of this woreda is Bako; other towns in Bako Tibe include Tibe and Shoboka.

 Overview

 Rivers in this woreda include the Abuko, Mara, Robi and Gibe.
 The all-weather highway which links Nekemte to the capital city Addis Ababa runs through all three towns in this woreda.
 A survey of the land in Bako Tibe shows that 54.25% is arable or cultivable, 23.98% pasture, 5.12% forest, and 16.65% infrastructure or other uses.
 Although coffee is an important cash crop of this woreda, less than 20 square kilometers are planted with this crop.

 There are 38 primary schools in this woreda, 20 providing education for grades 1-4 and 18 providing education for grades 1–8, and two secondary education schools, one providing education for grades 9-10 and the other for grades 11–12.
 Health services are provided by one health center, 10 clinics, and 6 health posts; these facilities are ill-equipped and under-staffed, making them insufficient to reach the entire population.